Beyond Text-Visual Attention: Exploiting Visual Cues for Effective Token Pruning in VLMs: Related Work

-Token pruning is another approach to improve model inference efficiency by removing less important tokens from the sequence.
-With the emergence of Transformer-based networks, this technique has been actively explored in natural language processing~\cite{ye2021trbert, kim2022ltp} and computer vision~\cite{rao2021dynamicvit, meng2022adavit}.
-However, effective pruning of visual tokens in VLMs still remains under-explored.
-FastV~\cite{chen2024fastv} first identifies the redundancy and inefficiency of visual tokens in VLMs and proposed a simple method to remove visual tokens with low attention scores after the layer 2 of LLM.
-Subsequently, FitPrune~\cite{ye2024fitprune} introduces a method to fit pruning recipes based on attention statistics, while SparseVLM~\cite{zhang2024sparsevlm} removes distractions from text prompts and uses more accurate text attention to progressively sparsify visual tokens.
-However, these approaches rely on text-visual attention within the LLM to evaluate the importance of visual tokens.
-In this work, we show that such attention does not align well with visual token importance and propose that pruning based solely on the [\texttt{CLS}] attention from the visual encoder yields unexpectedly good performances.
+\textbf{Token reduction for VLMs.} One way to optimize VLM inference is by reducing the visual tokens that occupy the majority of the input sequence.
+Several studies have explored token reduction in language models~\cite{dai2020funneltransformer, huang2022pyramidbetr, nawrot2022dynamicpooling, rae2019compressivetransformer}.
+Compared with text, image information tends to have higher redundancy, making visual token reduction for VLMs more reasonable and effective.
+Various efforts have been made to compress visual tokens into a more compact representation~\cite{shang2024llavaprumerge, chen2024llavolta, li2024llamavid, zhang2025llavamini, li2024tokenpacker, hu2024mqt, cai2024m3}.
+However, these methods require additional training, increasing computational burden and training costs.
+In this work, we mainly focus on training-free VLM inference optimization, typically achieved by removing the less important tokens.
+FastV~\cite{chen2024fastv} first identifies the redundancy and inefficiency of visual tokens in VLMs and proposes a simple method to remove visual tokens with low attention scores after the second layer of the language model.
+SparseVLM~\cite{zhang2024sparsevlm} removes distractions from text prompts and uses more accurate text attention to progressively sparsify visual tokens.
+After this, an increasing number of studies choose to rely on text-visual attention within the language model to assess the importance of visual tokens~\cite{ye2024fitprune, xing2024pyramiddrop}.
+However, after an in-depth investigation, we find that such text-visual attention may not be an ideal indicator for token pruning.
+Unlike these previous work, we propose to exploit visual cues for more effective token pruning.
+Notably, some concurrent work shares similar conclusions with us~\cite{zhao2024sgl, wang2024vtccls, yang2024visionzip}.